NectarSun/nectarsun-update-package/README.md

 4. After a moment you will be returned to the main Debug screen where you should see the calibration values on the second line of the screen.
 5. You can now turn off the Nectarsun, or go to `Settings > Reset > Yes` to boot the Nectarsun in normal mode again.
 6. That's it, you can now connect the DC power from your PV panels, plug the boiler power cable into the Nectarsun and start heating water using the power of the Sun!

+## Problems with the updater
+![DLL Error][dll-error]

+If you encounter the 'mfc100.dll is missing' error, please install the ST-Link Utility from the 'drivers' folder by running the 'st-link-utility-installer.exe'.
+It is created by ST Microelectronics, and can be downloaded for free from [www.st.com](https://www.st.com/en/development-tools/stsw-link004.html).

 ## Other languages
 - If you would like to contribute and translate this page or the update tool to your language, please contact us at [support@nectarsun.com](mailto:support@nectarsun.com) and send us the translated README.md file, or create a pull-request on this project.